KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The System.DirectoryServices.Protocols.LdapException class is an exception that occurs when LDAP returns an error code not included in System.DirectoryServices.Protocols.ResultCode.

-    throw [System.DirectoryServices.Protocols.LdapException]::New("The System.DirectoryServices.Protocols.LdapException class is an exception that occurs when LDAP returns an error code not included in System.DirectoryServices.Protocols.ResultCode.")
+    throw [System.DirectoryServices.Protocols.LdapException]::New('The System.DirectoryServices.Protocols.LdapException class is an exception that occurs when LDAP returns an error code not included in System.DirectoryServices.Protocols.ResultCode.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.Protocols.LdapException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.Protocols.LdapException.aspx)